Mikodes/royale-plus/README.md

 ## Note

-There's no API avilable from Supercell which means there's not way to get members or clan information live yet.
+There's no API avilable from Supercell which means there's no way to get members or clan information live yet.
 As soon as the official API is avilable, it'll be implemented.

 ## Request clan website